mendes5/react-webgpu/README.md

 ![](./screenshots/3.png)

-All of those 6 values are kept betwen hot-reloads, it is a magical developer experience.
+All of those 6 values are kept between hot-reloads, it is a magical developer experience.

 # The bad parts

-Ther would be no way a system like this would pop from nowhere and offers only benefits, there is some bad things too.
+There would be no way a system like this would pop from nowhere and offers only benefits, there is some bad things too.

-My main issue right now is fighting with React's lack of support for condictionally rendering hooks, without it, im forced to take the decision `if (device !== null)` literally everywhere that device is used.
+My main issue right now is fighting with React's lack of support for conditionally rendering hooks, without it, im forced to take the decision `if (device !== null)` literally everywhere that device is used.

 The alternative is making a: